davidbenque/CFS-m-/README.md

 >> SODA Streaming API descriptions here

+### Re-Assembly
+>> describe how the flavour-components are put back together!!

 ### Blind Tests
 >> Each CFS output was tested in a blind test alongside the original (eg. DORRITOS Cool American).
 Describe standard taste testing procedure here.

 ## Results

 >> which tastes were replicated?
 2 FML files use Jelly Belly flavors

 >> Table of results per ester

+>> Scatterplot of blind test result vs original flavor

 ## Conclusions